blaine-geiger/blaine-geiger/README.md

 # Entry Level Cybersecurity Professional

-A recent BS in Information Technology with an Undergraduate Certificate in Cybersecurity.
-I am a former healthcare professional who brings a detail-oriented and analytical background with a proven ability to perform and communicate in professional environments.
+A student of BS in Information Technology with an Undergraduate Certificate in Cybersecurity.

+Former healthcare professional who brings a detail-oriented and analytical background with a proven ability to perform and communicate in demanding professional environments.

 ### Objective
-Currently focused on earning an opportunity for an internship or entry-level position where I can contribute to a team, apply my current skillset, and continue to develop.
+Focused on earning an opportunity where I can contribute to a team, apply my current skillset, and continue to develop.

 ### Action
-Actively engaging in learning opportunities.
-I have consistently invested extra effort and made it my priority to develop my knowledge and practical skills in addition to theory.
+Actively engaging in learning opportunities and consistently investing extra effort to develop practical skills in addition to theory.
-* Preparing for and scheduling the CompTIA Security+ examination <i>(April 2025)</i>
+* CompTIA Security+ Certification
-* Completed TryHackMe SOC Analyst 1 learning path
+* Completed TryHackMe SOC Analyst 1 Learning Path
 * Participating in HackTheBox
 * Conducting ongoing home lab projects
+* CCNA and AWS Cloud Practitioner <i>(in progress)</i>

 # Past Projects